 Be a Great Franchisor.
 In 2010, we initiated a program to franchise shops in selected markets in the U.S. As of December 27, 2015, we had domestic franchise shops in Arkansas, Illinois, Indiana, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Carolina, North Dakota, Ohio, Pennsylvania, South Dakota, Tennessee, Texas and Virginia.
 As we develop our franchise program, we intend to expand the number of franchise shops on a disciplined basis.
 We perform a market analysis and focus on markets we believe have appropriate characteristics for our franchise shops and on franchisees that are compatible with the Potbelly culture.
 As of December 27, 2015, our franchisees operated 24 shops domestically.
-We expect to open between ten and fifteen new franchisee-operated shops in 2016.
+We expect to open between ten and fifteen new franchiseeoperated shops in 2016.
 In addition, we have signed international franchise development agreements to open franchises in the Middle East and in Europe.
 We have a franchise development agreement with the Alshaya Trading Company W.L.L. ("Alshaya"), a leading franchisee of retail brands, to develop shops in the Middle East.
 As of December 27, 2015, Alshaya operated 11 shops in Kuwait, the United Arab Emirates and Bahrain.
 In 2014, we entered into a franchise development agreement with Buraq Leisure (La Martina) Limited ("Buraq"), pursuant to which Buraq has the exclusive right to develop Potbelly shops in London for a period of five years.
 We expect Buraq to open up to ten Potbelly shops in London during that period.
 The first Potbelly shop in London opened in July 2015.
-We also recently entered into a franchise development agreement with Halsted Hospitality Ltd., pursuant to which Halsted has the exclusive right to develop Potbelly shops in the first five years of the development agreement.
+We also recently entered into a franchise development agreement with Halsted Hospitality Ltd., pursuant to which Halsted has the exclusive right to develop Potbelly shops in the province of Ontario, Canada for a period of ten years.
+We expect Halsted to open up to 15 Potbelly shops in the first five years of the development agreement.
 See "-Franchising" for more information about our domestic and international franchise programs.
-Although we do not expect franchise activities to result in significant revenue in the near term, we see the selective expansion of our franchising efforts to be a valuable potent
+Although we do not expect franchise activities to result in significant revenue in the near term, we see the selective expansion of our franchising efforts to be a valuable potential growth opportunity over time.